bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-    React is a JavaScript library designed to assist developers build large scale applications effectively.

 - [x] What does it mean to _think_ in react?

-    it makes you think about apps as you build them, to make the build as effecient and scalable as possible, emphasising components. https://reactjs.org/docs/thinking-in-react.html

 - [x] Describe state.

-    State refers the status of an object, component or program in javascript.
-Like a light can be on or off, jsavascript variables have similar functionality.
-E.g. the user “logged in” vs being logged out.

 - [x] Describe props.

-    Props refers to properties, meaning a date set with particular keys and values that are passed to React components using a similar naming conventions as HTML-tag attributes.

 - [x] What are side effects, and how do you sync effects in a React component to state or prop changes?

-    A side effect refers to a function that attempts to influence code outside of it’s original scope or body.
-The “useEffect” is used to sync the state or prop changes, by executing it’s code block after the DOM has rendered.

 ## Project Set Up